OVS is still enrolling students in select grades for the upcoming academic year. Contact the Admission Office at email@example.com for details!

-We reached new heights with the launch of Project X, the space program in which middle school students rocketed a toaster-size capsule into near space.
+Before summer break, we reached new heights with the launch of Project X, the space program in which middle school students rocketed a toaster-size capsule into near space.
 The capsule, which held a small Go-Pro camera, climbed to more than 100,000 feet before falling back to earth with a card loaded with images taken from space.
-Check out the gallery of images of the school, valley, state, and planet as it ascended from campus.
+Check out the gallery of images: Project X

 At the high school, the baseball team finished its season with a storybook ending, narrowly defeating the top team in the league and finishing third overall for the season.
 In Outdoor Education, 14 high school students returned from a weekend river rafting trip just days before 16 middle school students departed for their own rafting trip on the Kern River.

-High school students (and a few middle schoolers) performed May 19 at the annual Festival of Talent at the Upper Campus.
+High school students (and a few middle schoolers) also performed at the annual Festival of Talent at the Upper Campus.
 The performance was preceded by a showcase of fine arts from the high school art, photography and ceramics students.

 Lower Campus Assistant Head of School Mike Mahon summed up the final days perfectly, stating in a note to the faculty: “The schedule of events reads like a choose-your-own adventure novel, and all of it is above and beyond what is common for this age group.
 There is nothing better than walking around school and feeling a sense of jealousy/envy towards the experiences the children are having.”